worship at 1st

 A go.do. opportunity

-In March 2024 we begin offering a worship opportunity for residents of Clover Hill Senior Living at 2317 U.S. 411 in Maryville, on the third Sunday of each month at 2:00 pm.
+In March 2024 we started offering a worship opportunity for residents of Clover Hill Senior Living (at 2317 U.S. 411 in Maryville.)
+This service has continued since on the third Sunday of each month at 2:00 pm.

 During each service, we will spend about thirty minutes with the residents, singing a few hymns and sharing a brief devotional message.